 1. Relax on the Rideau Canal

 We cruised passed the former Embassy Row, the University of Ottawa, the sports arena and more beautiful buildings with undeniably the best views in town.
 I waved to the kayaking double, and now feel nostalgic for that Canadian friendliness.
-I sat beside a couple from Calgary and I spoke to them about the recent snow storm — so not cool.
+I sat beside a couple from Calgary and I spoke to them about the recent snowstorm – so not cool.
 It was a pleasure seeing a Canadian duo enjoy the view as much as me.
 They said they had visited a few times before but this was their first time cruising and they absolutely loved it.

-2. Get Cultured on Parliament Hill
+2. Visit Parliament Hill

 There are ‘phones’ in the gallery so you can clearly hear what is being said below.
-I thought it was ironic that the session discussed childcare and minimum wage – the latter being a topic I have discussed a lot since I arrived in Vancouver.
+I thought it was ironic that the session discussed childcare and minimum wage.
+The latter being a topic I have discussed a lot since I arrived in Vancouver.
 FYI it is roughly $10 and some cents in Canada’s territories and provinces.
 Australia’s meanwhile is currently $16.87.
 So when people say Australia is expensive, we can handle it because this is the minimum we can be paid.

-3. Shop and Dine in ByWard Market Square
+3. Shop and dine in ByWard Market Square

 A very short stroll away from the square you have Dalhousie Street in one direction and the Rideau Centre in the other.
 Dalhousie Street is for the shopper’s with the city’s best boutiques (out of my price range/I didn’t have enough time for a good bargain search).
 The Rideau Centre is Ottawa’s main shopping centre with the usual chain store brands.
 There is also a food court if you are looking for something fast but I would go more local and visit the market.

-5. Be in Awe of the Chateau Laurier
+5. Be in awe of the Chateau Laurier

 Now, we are a budget blog so we will probably never be able to afford to stay in one of these hotels.
 Unless I marry a real rich man (we can all dream).
-But you can still pretend by having a peek inside — just don’t get caught drooling over the ornateness.
+But you can still pretend by having a peek inside.
+Just don’t get caught drooling over the ornateness.

 As I finished my one day in Ottawa I collected my bags from the hostel and ventured to the bus terminal for my two hour trip to Montreal.
 I would enjoy going back to explore the city further and venture over to the Quebec side.
 Did you know that Ottawa is in two provinces: Ontario and Quebec?
 I didn’t and it totally perplexed me.
-Some people were speaking French in conversations and others English.
+Some people were speaking French in conversations and others in English.
 I couldn’t keep up.
 But hey, it must work because Canada is a damn good country and I am so thankful I got to live there.